sonos/torch-to-nnef/docs/tutos/3_multi_inputs_outputs.md

 !!! warning "Warning"

     This export is for demonstration of multi inputs outputs only !
-The [dynamic dimensions](./4_streaming_dimension.md) specification is missing which create a limited sub-optimal exported NNEF model.
+The [dynamic dimensions](./4_streaming_dimension.md) specification is missing which creates a limited sub-optimal exported NNEF model.

-If you run this script you should get a model very close to the definition in transformer library with the *graph.nnef* signature that look like this:
+If you run this script you should get a model very close to the definition in transformers library with the *graph.nnef* signature that look like this:

 ```nnef title="nnef graph signature"
 graph network(